canonical/checkbox/checkbox-ng/docs/manpages/plainbox-job-units.rst

 Extension of the job format
 ===========================

-The :term:`Checkbox` job format can be considered "extensible", in that additional keys can be added to existing jobs to contain additional data that may be needed.
+The Checkbox job format can be considered "extensible", in that additional keys can be added to existing jobs to contain additional data that may be needed.

-In order for these extra fields to be exposed through the API (i.e. as properties of JobDefinition instances), they need to be declared as properties in (:mod:`plainbox.impl.job`).
+In order for these extra fields to be exposed through the API (i.e. as properties of JobDefinition instances), they need to be declared as properties in (`plainbox.impl.job`).
 This is a good place to document, via a docstring, what the field is for and how to interpret it.

-Implementation note: if additional fields are added, *:term:`Checkbox`* needs to be also told about them, the reason is that :term:`Checkbox` *does* perform validation of the job descriptions, ensuring they contain only known fields and that fields contain expected data types.
+Implementation note: if additional fields are added, Checkbox needs to be also told about them, the reason is that Checkbox *does* perform validation of the job descriptions, ensuring they contain only known fields and that fields contain expected data types.
 The jobs_info plugin contains the job schema declaration and can be consulted to verify the known fields, whether they are optional or mandatory, and the type of data they're expected to contain.

-Also, :term:`Checkbox` validates that fields contain data of a specific type, so care must be taken not to simply change contents of fields if :term:`Checkbox` compatibility of jobs is desired.
+Also, Checkbox validates that fields contain data of a specific type, so care must be taken not to simply change contents of fields if Checkbox compatibility of jobs is desired.

-:term:`Plainbox` does this validation on a per-accessor basis, so data in each field must make sense as defined by that field's accessor.
+Plainbox does this validation on a per-accessor basis, so data in each field must make sense as defined by that field's accessor.
 There is no need, however, to declare field type beforehand.